Dipak Rai

-Dipak Rai (दीपक राई) (sometimes spelled Deepak) is a Nepali professional footballer who currently plays for Manang Marshyangdi Club as a forward.
+Dipak Rai (दीपक राई) (sometimes spelled Deepak) is a Nepali professional footballer who plays for Manang Marshyangdi Club as a forward.

 Club career

 Machhindra

 In the 2012 Pokhara cup in a match against Calcutta Post Trust Rai scored a hat-trick and also assisted one of Bishal Rai's two goals in a 6-0 victory.

 Manang Marshyangdi

 In March 2013 Rai joined the Manang Marshyangdi Club for an undisclosed fee.
 After scoring a goal on his debut Rai commented that it had been his "Manang Marshyangdi is my dream team".
 He in the thirty-second minute in a 12-0 win over Tushal Youth Club.

 In the Semifinals of the 2013 Pokhara Cup Rai scored the first goal in a 2-1 win over Nepal Army Club.
 Manang Marshyangdi went on to win the tournament and Rai was nominated to be player of the tournament.
 As a result, Rai was gifted a motorcycle and 15,000 rupees.

 In the group stage of the 2014 AFC President's Cup in a match against Svay Rieng Rai scored twice in a 6-3 victory.

 On 16 November 2014 Rai came on as a sub and scored a consolation goal in a 2-1 loss to Indian side Pune F.C. in a match at the 2014 Bhutanese King's Cup.
 In the next match Rai scored the second goal in a 3-0 win over Assam Electricity FC.